 Should you have a Lead Paint Inspection?
 If the home you are about to purchase was built prior to 1978 then the building could contain lead based paint at the exterior and interior.
 Since lead affects both pregnant women and children under 6 you might ask yourself the question that if there is lead, where is it and what do I do about it?
 This inspection provides the answers to these questions.
-This inspection is especially important if you plan on doing remodeling on the older house.
+This inspection is especially important if you plan on doing remodeling of an older house.

 Inspections are performed by a certified New Jersey Lead Paint/Risk Assessor using state of the art XRF technology.
 All rooms plus the exterior of the building are inspected.
 A conference is held with the buyers at the completion of the inspection to discuss results.
-A written report is available within 24 hours.
+A written report is available generally within 24 hours.

-Seller’s Pre-listing / pre-sale Inspections
+Seller’s Pre-listing / pre-sale Consultations

 Commercial inspections are tailored to meet the needs of our customers; we can inspect a single system such as a roof, or do a full building condition assessment.
 Depending on the size and complexity of the building, we may employ a team of qualified experts in the appropriate fields such as roofing, HVACR, electrical, underground tank search, Phase I and Phase II Environmental Inspections, sewer line scoping, Level II chimney and so forth.

-Our team of inspectors include licensed home inspectors who are also certified members of ASHI, NJ building code certified inspectors, state licensed building and inspection contractors.
+Our team of inspectors include licensed home inspectors who are also certified members of ASHI, NJ building code licensed inspectors, state licensed building and inspection contractors.
 ACE acts as team coordinator and is the sole informational source point.
 Commercial Inspections are based on and meet the Standards of Practice of the American Society of Home Inspectors (ASHI), modified for specific Client’s requirements and for commercial use.